yuvraaj2002/AI-Notes/Machine Learning/Linear Models/Polynomial Regression.md

 To understand this properly we must first be aware about what does the term linear means and then only we will be able to answer why we call polynomial regression as special case of linear regression.

 Basically linear means linearity in the parameters, not necessarily in the variables/features themselves.
-So because of that in case of polynomial regression even after the presence of polynomial features like $x^2$ the model will still remain linear in terms of its coefficients $β_0​,β_1,β_2$.
+So because of that in case of polynomial regression even after the presence of polynomial features like $x^2$ the model will still remain linear in terms of its coefficients $β_0​,β_1,β_2$ and will be regarded as the linear model.

 $$y=β_0​+β_1​x+β_2​x^2+ϵ$$